threefoldfoundation/info_threefold/src/hiring/tech_protocolme_engineer.md

 ## Job Description

-- design & document our future of our digital life
+- Design & document our future of our digital life.
-- develop the backend for our digital_me.
+- Develop the backend for our digital_me.
-- we believe in specs through code, will be using vlang for that.
+- We believe in specs through code, will be using vlang for that.
-- provide training & technical tips to the development community
+- Provide training & technical tips to the development community.
-- train new developers
+- Train new developers.
-- improve our manuals and knowledge base
+- Improve our Manuals and Knowledge Base.

 ## Requirements

-- personal skills
+- Personal skills:
-  - able to question the status quo
+  - Able to question the status quo
-  - understand the world need a new operating system
+  - Understand the world need a new operating system
-  - be smart & agile
+  - Be smart & agile
-  - fast learner
+  - Fast learner
-- technical
+- Technical skills:
-  - able to think conceptual about data models, IT architecture, business requirements
+  - Able to think conceptual about data models, IT architecture, business requirements
-  - fluent in at least 2 development languages
+  - Fluent in multiple development languages (experience with C or Rust would be ideal)
-  - fluent with github, agile processes
+  - Fluent with github, agile processes
-  - can work with docker or alike
+  - Can work with docker or alike
-- professional skills
+- Professional skills
-  - fluent in English
+  - Fluent in English
-  - good communicator
+  - Good communicator
-  - understand 20-80 procent rule: pareto
+  - Understand and follow Pareto 20/80 rule
-  - not afraid to be like a teacher for others
+  - Not afraid to be a teacher for others
-  - flexible out of the box thinker, +- everything you will be working on is not following existing paradigms.
+  - Flexible out-of-the-box thinker, +/- everything you will be working on is not following existing paradigms.
-  - don't be afraid of changes
+  - Don't be afraid of changes
-  - fluent in multiple development languages (experience with C or Rust would be ideal)
+  - Understand that quality is important
-  - understand quality is important
+  - Be at least level 'wolf' in [the skill levels we use, we look at them in a different way](p2p_awareness_level)

-  - be at least level 'wolf' in [the skill levels we use, we look at them in a different way](p2p_awareness_level) !!!include:hr_tech_values
+!!!include:hr_tech_values

 !!!include:remuneration_belgium